-This institution in far eastern Pennsylvania took the No. 2 spot statewide for retention rate, which suggests that Bucks County Community College students are dedicated to completing their educations, and the school's outbound transfer rate was good enough to make the top five.
-The NCES also counted a considerable percentage of distance education students among the student body in its most recent survey year, and the cost of tuition, fees and materials was more affordable than average.
+This institution in far eastern Pennsylvania took the No. 2 spot statewide for retention rate, which suggests that Bucks County Community College has what it needs for students to complete their educations, and the school's outbound transfer rate was good enough to make the top five.
+The NCES also recently counted a considerable percentage of distance education students among the student body, and the cost of tuition, fees and materials was more affordable than average.

 - Total enrollment, 2013-14: 9,880

 - Learning for all ages: The Early Learning Center at Bucks has provided enjoyable and educational child care for three- to five-year-old children of students since 1973.
 Facilities include an outdoor playground, art facilities, indoor kinetic activities and other play-based, supervised learning experiences.

 Northampton Community College enjoys a prime trifecta of top-five finishes among our metrics: the Bethlehem school ranked among the best for retention rate, graduation rate and total cost of tuition, fees and supplies.
 What's more, it took the No. 2 spot for its percentage of students enrolled in distance education, and other scheduling considerations such as weekend/evening classes and day care services are available on campus for students who need them.

 - Career program success: A recent NCC graduate survey indicates that students who complete its career training programs go on to find employment in their field at a rate of 90 percent.
 A few considerable salaries were also reported, such as the median annual figure of $76,440 for graduates of the computer maintenance and service technology program.